mustafaansarii/RealTimeChat-WebSocket/README.md

 # Real-Time Chat Application with Spring Boot and React

 This project is a full-stack real-time chat application built using Spring Boot for the backend and React for the frontend.
 It enables users to join chat rooms, send messages, and receive real-time updates through WebSocket communication.
-# Real-Time Chat Application with Spring Boot and React

-This project is a full-stack real-time chat application built using Spring Boot for the backend and React for the frontend.
-It enables users to join chat rooms, send messages, and receive real-time updates through WebSocket communication.